mymth/vanillajs-datepicker/docs/api.md

 When `render: false` option is used, the method omits re-rendering the picker element.
 In this case, you need to call [`refresh()`](api?id=datepickerrefresh) method later in order for the picker element to reflect the changes.
 The input field is refreshed always regardless of this option.

 When invalid (unparsable, repeated, disabled or out-of-range) dates are passed, the method ignores them and applies only valid ones.
 In the case that all the given dates are invalid, which is distinguished from passing no dates, the method considers it as an error and leaves the selection untouched.
+(The input field also remains untouched unless `revert: true` option is used.)

 ```javascript
 datepicker.setDate( date1 [, date2 [, ... dateN ]][, options ] )